StephanVolynets/PortfolioV2/README.md

 # Personal Portfolio

 Welcome to my personal portfolio!
-This project showcases my skills, education, and experience in the field of computer science and software development.
+Built from scratch this project showcases my skills, education, and experience in the field of computer science and software development.
 It serves as a digital resume, highlighting my projects, technical skills, and professional background.

 ## Table of Contents